randyhelzerman/ng/doc/ng.md

 ###  Here is a handy set:

 1. Set of Nonterminal Symbols.
+We denote these using strings which could be C variables, e.g.:

+        "S", "T", "expr".

-We denote these using strings which could be C variables, e.g. S, T, expr.
-We will usually start these with an upper-case letter to make them stand out as nonterminals.
+    We will usually start
+    these with an upper-case letter to make them stand out as nonterminals.